Helping a Friend in Need

 As an ally and close friend, the United Arab Emirates provides assistance when United States communities are devastated by natural disasters, such as hurricanes and tornadoes.
 Aiding recovery and reconstruction efforts is consistent with the UAE’s long-standing track record of philanthropy and charitable assistance.
 Members of the UAE’s social volunteering program, Takatof, have also visited numerous US communities after natural disasters, partnering with Habitat for Humanity or other local housing-assistance organizations to help with rebuilding efforts.

-Following Hurricane Harvey in August 2017, which brought unprecedented flooding and destruction to communities across southeast Texas, the UAE government pledged $10 million to help with local and state recovery efforts.
-UAE Embassy officials are coordinating with state and local leaders about specific relief and recovery efforts that the UAE gift will support.
-“In times like these, friends help each other, and the UAE is committed to helping Houston and other communities rebuild,” said UAE Ambassador to the US Yousef Al Otaiba.
+Following Hurricanes Harvey and Irma, which brought flooding and destruction to communities in Texas and Florida in 2017, the UAE government pledged $10 million to Texas and Florida, respectively, to help with local and state recovery efforts.
+UAE Embassy officials are coordinating with state and local leaders about specific relief and recovery efforts that the UAE gifts will support.

 The UAE government provided $100 million in aid following Hurricane Katrina for immediate disaster- relief efforts.
 In 2012, the UAE provided a significant grant to assist with the reconstruction and recovery efforts of communities that were impacted by Hurricane Sandy in New York and New Jersey.
 Through the New Jersey Hurricane Sandy Relief Fund, 30 schools across nine districts that were impacted by the superstorm received funds to repair and improve their infrastructure.